 How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

-Here's the thing.
 I'm a big proponent of 1:1 services and done-for-you implementation and think it's the best way to get results.
 But there are times when a potential client comes to me and I refer them out or decline their project, either because I won't be able to give them the result they need, or the result I can give them ISN'T what they need.

 Is this particular thing something I actually need help with?
+Is it an area in my business that currently isn’t working?

 Does this address a current challenge in my business that by solving it, other things will become easier?